jakir-hossen-4928/digital-library/README.md

-Here’s a possible GitHub README file content based on the features from the provided code, using emojis to make it more engaging:

----

 # 📚 Digital Library Platform

 Welcome to the Digital Library platform!
 This web application allows users to explore a collection of books, search for specific titles and authors, and view author profiles along with their books.
 The admin panel provides insights into the total number of books, authors, and a breakdown of books by each author.